Olipro/PZHook/README.md

 Your library can freely import any in-game class file without causing classloader issues as all class mutations are performed prior to them being introduced into the JVM state.

 Since Java Modules aren't used, you can quite freely use reflection and `setAccessible()` to get at anything that's not `public`.

+Be wary of which classes (if any) that you tell PZHook to expose as public: It may result in the game getting stuck at boot if it impacts how Kahlua exposes the class.
+As ever, test it and find out.

 ### Caveats